Nishi1/customized-rails-admin/README.md

 $ rails s
 ```

-Now open your browser, navigate to:
+Now open your browser and navigate to:
 ```
 'localhost:300' for public access 'localhost:300/admin/sign_in' for admin access & login using the admin account that is by default created using seed file.